dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-7 Virtual memory.md

 Breaking the page table into multiple levels doesn't change the total addressable memory.
 However, a nested approach does not require storing the entire page table as a contiguous array and does not allocate blocks that have no descriptors.
 This saves memory space but adds overhead when traversing the page table.

 Failure to provide a physical address mapping is called a *page fault*.
 It occurs if a requested page is invalid or is not currently in the main memory.
-The two most common reasons are: 1) the OS committed to allocating a page but hasn't yet backed it with a physical page, and 2) an accessed page was swapped out to disk and is not currently stored in RAM.
+The two most common reasons are: 1) the operating system committed to allocating a page but hasn't yet backed it with a physical page, and 2) an accessed page was swapped out to disk and is not currently stored in RAM.

 ### Translation Lookaside Buffer (TLB) {#sec:TLBs}

 A search in a hierarchical page table could be expensive, requiring traversing through the hierarchy potentially making several indirect accesses.
-Such a traversal is usually called a *page walk*.
+Such a traversal is called a *page walk*.
 To reduce the address translation time, CPUs support a hardware structure called a translation lookaside buffer (TLB) to cache the most recently used translations.
 Similar to regular caches, TLBs are often designed as a hierarchy of L1 ITLB (Instructions), and L1 DTLB (Data), followed by a shared (instructions and data) L2 STLB.

 To lower memory access latency, the L1 cache lookup can be partially overlapped with the DTLB lookup thanks to a constraint on the cache associativity and size that allows the L1 set selection without the physical address.[^1] However, higher level caches (L2 and L3) - which are also typically Physically Indexed and Physically Tagged (PIPT) but cannot benefit from this optimization - therefore require the address translation before the cache lookup.